walteryu/code4sac/hmis/README.md

 2. Client ID is unique, so same individually is not recorded multiple times
 3. Time enrolled in services is outcome of interest

+## Data Exploration Ideas
+1. Compare with Sacramento 311 or 911 data?
+2. How or when do clients drop off once enrolled into services?
+3. What are some factors which affect enrollment/exit duration?

 ## TODO
 1. Create additional plots
 2. Identify variables which affect total time enrolled in services
+3. Create time series to evaluate case management life cycle
+4. Evaluate data quality and determine whether fit for machine learning
-3. Create forecasts/predictions once variables are identified
+5. If fit for use, then create predictions once variables are identified

 ## Data Schema
 Data schema is listed below: